LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-Sirolimus will usually be monitored by the healthcare provider and transplant team that performed your surgery or by a health practitioner who has specific knowledge of transplantation and your condition.
+Sirolimus will usually be monitored by the healthcare provider and transplant team that performed your surgery or by a healthcare practitioner who has specific knowledge of transplantation and your condition.

 Sirolimus tests may be performed in a local hospital laboratory but may also be sent to a reference laboratory.
 Because different laboratories use different methods, each laboratory will have different reference ranges.
 Your healthcare provider will usually send your tests consistently to one laboratory for testing so that your levels can trend over time by the same testing method.

 Sirolimus also is used sometimes to treat psoriasis.
+Also, it was approved by the FDA in May 2015 for the treatment of lymphangioleiomyomatosis, a rare, progressive disease that affects the lungs, kidneys and the lymphatic system.
 This medication should not be given to prevent rejection of liver or lung transplants because it can cause serious and deadly side effects.